Home » chalk paint » Paint, Distress, and Wax Chalk Finish Paint: How to Get It Right

 distressing painted furniture with a battery powered sander

-After the paint dried I distressed all the lovely details then ran the sander over the whole chest working on the edges and a few spots on the front and top.
-Just sanding off a bit of paint in some areas but a lot of paint on the carved details.
+After the paint dried, I distressed all the lovely details, then ran the sander over the whole chest—working on the edges and a few spots on the front and top.
+I wanted to sand off just a bit of paint in some areas, but a lot of paint on the carved details.

-I tried sanding by hand but I was having a hard time getting the paint off so I pulled out my power sander.
-It did the job in no time at all.
+I tried sanding by hand at first, but I was having a hard time getting the paint off.
+So, I pulled out my power sander, and it did the job in no time at all.

 how to wax distressed chalk finish paint with clear wax

-The white streaks on the paint disappear when waxed also.
-The wax will dry in about 30 minutes.
-Next use a lint free rag and polish the wax.
-The paint will have a nice soft sheen.
+• Dry and Buff: The wax will dry in about 30 minutes.
+Once it’s dry, take a fresh lint-free rag and buff the surface.
+The paint will have a gorgeous, soft sheen.

 adding details to furniture

-The lock had been removed from the chest and there was a small metal insert left in place.
-I found a brass keyhole escutcheon in my stash of stuff and drilled holes so I could place it over the metal piece.
+The lock had been removed from the chest, and a small metal insert remained in place.
+I found a brass keyhole escutcheon in my stash and drilled holes to place it over the metal piece.

 adding key hole to a cedar chest